GOP’s election inquiry: Courts, conspiracies and more costs

 The Republican senator in charge, Sen. Cris Dush, R-Jefferson, is targeting Fulton County because it used equipment made by Dominion Voting Systems in 2020’s election.

-Denver-based Dominion was the subject of some of the most feverish right-wing conspiracy theories about stealing the election from Trump.
-It and has since filed a number of defamation lawsuits against Trump allies and right-wing broadcasters.
+Denver-based Dominion was the subject of some of the most feverish right-wing conspiracy theories about the election supposedly being stolen from Trump.
+It has since filed a number of defamation lawsuits against Trump allies and right-wing broadcasters.

 In brief interview last month, Dush said he wants access to Dominion’s equipment “because there have been reports that there are problems with it, and we’re going to take a look at it.”